6 tips on how to fundraise for your school through your local deposit return scheme

 Make your DRS fundraiser even more exciting by turning it into a friendly competition between different classes or grade levels.
 Keep track of how many bottles and cans each group collects (or how much money is raised), and offer a prize or even a party to the class with the highest number of items collected.
 This is a great way to motivate everyone to get involved and contribute to the fundraiser.

-By setting up and participating in a DRS fundraiser, you are not only raising funds for your school, but also making a positive impact in your community while helping the environment.
-So, start collecting those bottles and cans and make a difference today!
+By setting up and participating in a DRS fundraiser, you are not only raising funds for your school, but also making a positive impact in your community.
+So, start collecting those bottles and cans today!

 Kids making a difference with drink container recycling